 Yin works on your connective tissues, it stresses them and over time they may become stronger and longer.
 When you come to a class it will normally start with some breath work to help you switch off from your day and bring you into the present moment.
 We then go into a pose, supported by props if required, and once we are comfortable and have found our ‘edge’ we stay there.
 Poses can be held for up to five minutes.
 From the outside it looks an easy practice, however it is quite challenging.
 If you are someone that is always on the go, you may find it difficult to settle and be still for a time.
 However, this is probably a practice that you need!
 I guide you throughout the practice and over time we learn to tame our constant thoughts and take our gaze inwards.
 It is an extremely meditative practice, it has definitely helped me to learn to switch off both on and off the mat.

-I am a qualified Lakshmi Voelker Chair Yoga Teacher.
+I am also a qualified Lakshmi Voelker Chair Yoga Teacher.
 In this style of Chair Yoga the chair is your mat, it is not a prop.
 It is an excellent class regardless of your age, level of activity or flexibility.